patras91/rae_release/README.md

    --- developed and integrated with RAE: testing needed

 HOW TO USE?
-To test on any domain, use the following commands in python
+To test on any domain, import testRAE and use the following command in python

-from testRAE import *
 testRAE(domainCode)

 domain codes are as follows:
-domain_simpleFetch: 'SF'
+domain_simpleFetch: 'SF',
-domain_simpleOpenDoor: 'SOD'
+domain_simpleOpenDoor: 'SOD',
-domain_ste: 'STE'
+domain_ste: 'STE',
-domain_chargeableRobot: 'CR'
+domain_chargeableRobot: 'CR',
 domain_springDoor: 'SD'

 for example, to test Spring door, type